- What mask do I need according to my situation?

 What are UBIK masks made of?

 UBIK masks are multi-layered and made of antibacterial polyester.
 As you know, the quality of a mask depends largely on the material it is made of.
-This antibacterial polyester meets ISO certifications against agents such as heat or cold, machine washing at 70 degrees, ironing, light or sweating.
-The certification as a barrier fabric is issued by AFNOR, the French Association for Standardisation, which has drawn up fabric requirements for the manufacture of masks.
-(AFNOR SPEC S76-001:2020)
+This antibacterial polyester meets the requirements of the specification issued by the French Association for Standardisation AFNOR SPEC S76-001:2020, which has drawn up fabric requirements for the manufacture of masks.

 - Can you turn the mask inside out?